joelthelion/uct/README.txt

     a new game.
 The other files are either game descriptions or human interfaces (this version is shipped with sample implementations of connect 4 and othello, with a QT Gui for the connect 4 game).

+    Adding a new game in a nutshell:
+    - copy boardc4.h and boardc4.cpp
+    - rename MoveC4 and BoardC4 to match the classes of your game in the header.
+    - write the implementation in the cpp file (this is the hardest step).
+    - add the cpp file in the CMakeLists.txt.
+    - add your game name in the Game enum in utils.h.
+    - add parsing code in parse_game in utils.cpp.
+    - ...
+    - profit